Social Work (DSW)

 The application deadline for fall is March 1.
 Students must meet the following minimum requirements prior to starting the DSW program:

-- 3.0 on a 4.0 scale for their last completed graduate degree program
+- GPA of 3.0 on a 4.0 scale for their last completed graduate degree program

 - Hold a MSW degree from a CSWE-accredited program